milkschen/matchall/README.md

 The `allele_match` algorithm solves this issue by comparing a variant and a set of queried variants from another VCF using re-constructed local haplotypes.
 This algorithm annotates variants accurately regardless of representation.

-Currently, we only support annotating the `AF` (population allele frequency) field, but it's not difficult to support other tags as long as they are provided in the cohort call set.
+Currently, we only support annotating the `AF` (population allele frequency) field, but it's supposedly capable of supporting other tags.
+Please file an issue or pull request if there's a need.

 ## Dependencies
 ### Required